 For example, many knit upper designs have a generously perforated surface.
 Based on outward appearances alone, these shoes should be very breezy.
 But some of these uppers are stretchy and fit snug.
 Since the upper is in close contact with the foot, it feels hotter than a shoe with a regular mesh upper.
-A roomier forefoot also makes the shoe feel cooler.

 Even indoor running can get surprisingly warm – say, in cases of naturally-ventilated gyms without air conditioning.
-A treadmill inherently runs warm; given the high RPM of electronic treadmills, rubber belts acquire heat both through friction with the shoe and through the warm motor.
+A treadmill inherently runs warm; given the high RPM of electronic treadmills, rubber belts acquire heat both through friction with the shoe and the warm motor.

 At the same time, there’re many regular neutral trainers you can choose from.
 To make it simple, we’ve grouped shoes under their categories.